Cristina Mittermeier: Being a Girl is a Superpower

 Cristina Mittermeier

-do not surrender your well being to the judgement of others.
+Become a very good underwater person or water woman before you attempt to take pictures.
+You need to be a very proficient one person whether you are on snorkel or on scuba, because the ocean is a brutal master and it will teach you life.
+Find lessons very quickly.
+So understand currents understand.
+You know, whether in general and do not surrender your well being to the judgement of others.
 When people get lost at sea is usually because they trusted that the operator of the boat is going to remember to pick them up.
 You take your own safety in your own hands, you made sure that your tank is full.
 You make sure that your operational the equipment is operational.
+Yeah, and just do anything stupid.

 I mean, the most important thing I can say is that underwater photography is one of the most difficult disciplines in photography.
 So just be ready for a long journey of trial and error and failure.
 But once you learn it, it will be very satisfying.
 So be patient.